mobinni/material-date-picker/README.md

 The inner table for the datepicker has tr > td > button .btn-primary, .btn-default classes that you can override to get the color you want for the currently selected date and the date of today.

+##Known issues
+###Angular UI Booststrap
+This component does not work well in conjuction with Angular UI Boostrap.
+This library has certain similar features that would make existing functionality break when installing this component. $modal.open for instance from the Angular UI library would not work.

+I strongly advise only to use this component if you're using Angular-Strap out of the box.
+You can always try to mix the two, but issues may occur.

 ##Notes
 If you want to change datepicker css properties look at angular-strap datepicker html files